superfly/docs/rails/getting-started/existing.html.md

 ### Open a Rails console

 It can be helpful to open a Rails console to run commands and diagnose production issues.
-If you are not running with a sqlite3 or a volume, the recommended way to do this is to run a [console](../../../reference/configuration/#console-command) in an emphemeral machine:
+If you are not running with a sqlite3 or a volume, the recommended way to do this is to run a [console](/docs/reference/configuration/#console-command) in an ephemeral machine:

 ```cmd
 fly console